imagekit-developer/imagekit-angular/README.md

   ..
 ```

-Then we use it in our html file as such:
+Then we use it in our html file:
 ```js
 <ik-image
   path="/default-image.jpg"